Pathan-Rehman/PathanRehman_RISC-V-SoC-Tapeout-Program_VSD_Week_6/Day_1/README.md

 ### Antenna Effect Handling
 - Long metal wire segments may act as antennas during fabrication, collecting charge that risks gate damage.
 There are two mitigation strategies:
-  - **Bridging technique**: temporarily connects the wire to higher metal layers.
+  - **Bridging technique**: tmporarily connects the wire to higher metal layers.
   - **Insertion of antenna diodes**: allows charge to dissipate, protecting transistor gates.
 - OpenLane includes a preventive approach by inserting a “fake” antenna diode cell during initial placement, replaced by a real diode if violations are discovered in later checks.